-Daytime running light system
+Daytime running light system (on some models)

 The headlights turn on at reduced intensity when the parking brake is released with the engine started, even with the light switch in the "OFF" position.
 They will not go off until the ignition switch is turned off.